Setting Up Private Practice in the NWT

 We encourage you to contact the Law Society to discuss these requirements, well in advance of the date you intend to commencing private practice.

-DO YOU HAVE SUCCESSION AND DISASTER RECOVERY PLANS?
+SUCCESSION AND DISASTER RECOVERY PLANS

-Every lawyer inprivate practice is required to have a Succession Plan and a Disaster Recovery Plan.
+Every lawyer in private practice is required to have a Succession Plan and a Disaster Recovery Plan.
 Information on creating plans can be found here.

 Here are other issues you should be aware of as you start your practice: